HB-5034

 Penalties

-AG enforcement: $2,500 per violation of any provision, actual damages to the consumer, costs, reasonable attorney fees, and reasonable investigative expenses.
+Attorney General enforcement: actual damages to the consumer, $2,500 per violation of any provision, costs, reasonable attorney's fees, and reasonable expenses including investigative costs, witness fees, and deposition expenses.
 Private right of action: the greater of actual damages or statutory damages not to exceed $5,000 per violation, plus court costs and reasonable attorney's fees.
-Private plaintiffs must show they were 'harmed' by the violating storage or use, but statutory damages do not require proof of actual monetary harm.
-Civil penalties collected by the AG are deposited into the general revenue fund.
+Private plaintiffs must be harmed by the storage or use of genome sequencing data in violation of the chapter, but statutory damages do not require proof of actual monetary harm beyond the violation itself.

 Who Is Covered